PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Discussion and Future Work

 \section{Discussion and Future Work}

-\para{\tool's remaining attack surface} \tool reduces the available attack surface by significantly restricting access to callables, but it does not guarantee that the remaining callables cannot be composed in a malicious payload (\S\ref{SEC:OVERVIEW_GUARANTEES}).
-Related software security approaches provide desirable-yet-imperfect reductions in attack surfaces, whether by removing access to system calls~\cite{demarinis:2020:sysfilter,gaidis:2023:sysxchg} or executable gadgets and control flows~\cite{vanderveen:2015:practicalcfi, zhang:2013:practicalcfi,agadakos:2019:nibbler}.
-Similarly, \tool could be compromised by code reuse or property-oriented programming-like techniques~\cite{park2022fugio,dahse2014code} to stitch together permitted calls to construct an exploit.
+\para{\tool's remaining attack surface} \tool reduces the available attack surface by significantly restricting access to callables, but it does not guarantee that the remaining callables cannot be composed in a malicious payload (\S\ref{SEC:OVERVIEW_GUARANTEES}). \tool could be compromised by code reuse techniques~\cite{park2022fugio,dahse2014code} to stitch together permitted calls to construct an exploit.
 Thus far, no such attacks have been observed, but the question remains: can we generate malicious payloads that obey the policy constraints enforced by \tool and the \weightsonly?

-Huang et al.~\cite{huang2022painpickle} studied manual implementations of restricted unpicklers in the general (non-ML) setting, and devised attack strategies to try to overcome callable allowlists.
+Huang et al.~\cite{huang2022painpickle} studied manual implementations of restricted unpicklers in the general (non-ML) setting, and devised attack strategies to overcome callable allowlists.
 When faced with well-implemented restricted unpicklers (\ie when recursive attribute look-ups and indexing are disallowed by design, as in \tool and the \weightsonly), their approach degrades to manual policy inspection.
-Future work should identify properties of callables to automatically distinguish whether a callable can be used maliciously.
+Liu et al.~\cite{liu:2025:artofhideandseek} implemented \textsc{PickleCloak} to automatically detect useful \pickle gadgets, but apply it to bypass scanner deny-lists rather than restricted loader allow-lists.
+Future work should identify properties of callables to automatically distinguish whether a callable can be used maliciously to bypass restricted allow-lists.